snipe/snipe-it/contributing.md

 If you don't have a feature in mind, but would like to contribute back to the project, check out the [open issues](https://github.com/snipe/snipe-it/issues?state=open) and see if there are any you can tackle.

+If you have a feature in mind that hasn't been asked for in Github Issues, please open an issue so that we can discuss how it should work so that it will benefit the entire community.

 We use Waffle.io to help better communicate our roadmap with users.
 Our [project page there](http://waffle.io/snipe/snipe-it) will show you the backlog, what's ready to be worked on, what's in progress, and what's completed.
 Issues that have been approved by the project maintainer are labeled "ready for dev".

 [![Stories in Ready](https://badge.waffle.io/snipe/snipe-it.png?label=ready+for+dev&title=Ready+for+Development)](http://waffle.io/snipe/snipe-it)